 The eventual goal of analytics in any field is to gain insights from historical data to make informed decisions for the future.
 This is accomplished by taking certain data points, or metrics, and trending them over a period of time whereby regression analysis and statistical algorithms are applied to see what the pattern will be down the road.
 Predictive analytics is when certain values or events can be identified and then changed in order to forecast what is likely a better future according to the user’s requirements.

-People analytics is the field of determining what are the best actions to take that produce the most optimal performing workforce.
+People analytics is the field of determining what the best actions are to produce the most optimal performing workforce.
 There are several key metrics that companies track in order to assess the robustness or health of their workforce, and knowing what actions to take in order to improve on those metrics is critical to winning and losing in the business world.

 Below are some of those key metrics and descriptions of the types of models that organizations need to employ to stay ahead of the competition in a very competitive labor environment.